martin-pi/2DPhysics/TechnicalReport.md

 ### Users
 Our potential user base consists mostly of early physics students and amateur game developers.
 These are people who might benefit from a small, yet easily expandable simulation.
 There are plenty of other physics engines that are implemented in other languages, but most of the java implementations are surprisingly limited.
 Their code bases are also rather large and unapproachable to those who might want to use, modify, or expand them.
+We also intend for this to be a teaching tool to those searching for a basic physics simulation that can help them understand and visualize the impact different forces have on objects in a controlled space.

 ### Features
 The project exists as an MVC application, with all of the physics calculations contained within the model.
 The model is the main concern of the project, but in an effort to ensure approachability, we have also included an exemplary viewer and controller for running simulations.The program currently has the capacity to perform vector mathematics calculations, and it builds on that capacity to implement physics concepts.
 Entities with physical properties and representations can be simulated and even interact with one another, or not in the case of static entities.
-We also implemented the ability for users to create their own generic forces.
+We also implemented the ability for users to create their own generic forces to represent artificial forces that might be used in physics problems.
+Our provided view/controller has various debug tools that help explain how we draw our shapes and how we represent our forces, velocities, and accelerations in the model.
+It also comes loaded with controls that can be used to demo the implemented features such as a gravity toggle and a create 'floor' option to contain entities within the current screen.

 ## Project Development
 ### Design